 New rules were issued in 2011 which allow diabetics on insulin to hold a DVLA group 2 licence.
 However, there are quite strict requirements.
 You need to get a statement every year from a diabetes consultant to say that you are taking care of your diabetes and are checking your blood sugar levels at least twice a day, and that you use a machine which remembers the last three months' measurements.
 There are some other requirements including understanding about diabetes and signing a declaration yourself.

 New stricter rules were issued in 2011 for diabetics on certain types of medicines, including tablets called sulphonylureas.
 The most well-known tablet in this family is gliclazide.
-The new rules say that you need to check your blood sugar levels at least twice a day and you need to get a medical statement from your doctor, as well as other requirements including understanding about diabetes and signing a declaration yourself.
+The rules say that you need to check your blood sugar levels at least twice a day.
+DVLA will also write to your GP after they receive your application to check that you diabetes is reasonably controlled.

 You cannot get back to driving a lorry or bus for at least six weeks after a heart attack.
 You will need to have a treadmill test and you will need to be able to keep going for nine minutes on the treadmill test as well as satisfying other requirements during the test.
 You must not be continuing to suffer from angina.